Red-Teaming for Inducing Societal Bias in Large Language Models: Methodology

-While converting the stereotypes knowledge to KG format enforces structure to the data, it is relatively noisy due to the minimal constraints we place on its construction.
+We implement a retrieval algorithm to retrieve the top k node-edge-node triplets ranked by cosine similarity to the original query.
 We first encode all graph data and the input query into a shared embedding representation.
 Then, we filter the triplets through a 2-hop retrieval process.
 Our algorithm is inspired by multi-hop question answering \cite{yang2018hotpotqa} that retrieves one set of documents, then recursively branches from that set to retrieve further related information.
-We use this technique to discover stereotypes associated with both compound and decomposed sensitive attributes, per the structure we defined in Section \ref{sec:construction}. \paragraph{Embedding representations} We define the embedding function $\phi: E \cup S \cup c \rightarrow \mathbb{R}^d$ that can map entities, triplets $\in G$, as well as the input context $c$, to a vectorized embedding space.
-This encodes our knowledge graph into two sets of vectors: ${\bf V_S} = \{\phi(e_s, r, e_e)\ \forall\ (e_s, r, e_e) \in S\}$ representing KG triplets , and ${\bf V_E} = \{\phi(e)\ \forall\ e \in E\}$ representing all unique entities.
-Throughout the retrieval process, we periodically prune the search by taking \textbf{top $k$}, defined as ranking a set of embeddings by the cosine similarity to a target and retaining $k$ results by the highest score.
+This 2-hop technique discovers stereotypes associated with both compound and decomposed sensitive attributes.
+The retrieved nodes are used in the prompt shown in Table \ref{tab:strats}, as per the pipeline in Figure \ref{fig:pipeline}.
+Please refer to Appendix \ref{app:retrieval} for more details and statistics.